maehr/chr2025-seeing-history-unseen/paper/paper.md

 **Model Comparisons:** A full benchmarking is ongoing.

 **Ethical and Sensitive Cases:** Our review of outputs is ongoing, but so far we have not encountered any egregiously biased or harmful descriptions from the models when they are properly prompted.
 This is a relief given past incidents in vision AI (for example, earlier algorithms infamously mis-labelled images of Black people with animal names, as noted by Hanley et al. [@hanley2021]).
 None of our models produced derogatory labels or inappropriate descriptions of people; they generally stuck to neutral terms like "an older woman," "a young boy," etc., only mentioning apparent race or disability if it was obvious and relevant (which we typically consider outside the scope of alt-text unless the historical context makes it pertinent).
 We also noted that models occasionally avoided describing graphic historical images in detail when the content was discriminatory.
-In those cases, a human will likely need to step in to provide an appropriate description that the AI hesitated to give.
+In those cases, a human will likely need to step in to provide an appropriate description that the AI hesitated to give. -->

+- [ ] Rework the section above so that it complies with the ideas outlined previously.

 Overall, our preliminary findings suggest that with careful prompting and human curation, AI-generated alt-text can achieve a quality that makes them valuable for accessibility in digital heritage collections.
 The process is **feasible** and scalable (addressing the first research question), and the outputs are often accurate and informative, though not without errors (addressing the second research question).
 Importantly, this exercise has started to reveal where AI captions might _add_ value (by noticing visual details) and where they might _mislead_ (by hallucinating or omitting context).
 These insights will feed into the development of guidelines and best practices for using AI in this capacity.